SunritHazra/Tri-Archimedean-Wind-Turbine/JOURNAL.md

 # Day 3 — 18.03.2026: Progressing the Structure & Researching on Electronics

 The basic structure is done.
-Now, I guess the next step is to reinforce and work on what's already done.
+Now, I guess the next step is to reinforce and work on what's already there.
 By the way, [this](https://drive.google.com/file/d/1qaffLusWx64qEn7S2Rdufs02tpBj00Fq/view?usp=drive_link) is the final result of what was done.

-/## **1.
-Remodelling the Blade (1 hour 42 minutes)**

-From the structure I have made, the blade appeared to be disproportionate.
-So, I remodelled the blade with many many different proportions and styles, with different angles, different pitch and different height.
-I edited the Coil function more than 23 times.
-Then I sliced it everytime to see if it fits with the supports.
-I made about 27 different blades, and even the slicer software struggles to arrange the Blade.
-But after multiple trial and errors, here is the final result:
+**1. Remodelling the Blade:** From the structure I'd made, the blade appeared disproportionate.
+So I remodelled it with many different proportions and styles, with different angles, pitch, and height.
+I edited the coil function more than 23 times, slicing it each time to check the fit against the supports.
+I made about 27 different blades, and even the slicer software struggled to arrange the blade.
+After multiple trials and errors, here is the final result:

 <img width="1366" height="733" alt="image" src="https://github.com/user-attachments/assets/8e238753-b6b0-4324-b822-055e4a9fef79" />

 <img width="1366" height="733" alt="image" src="https://github.com/user-attachments/assets/d5d33064-4ad2-42bf-98bc-753775d7cb14" />

-/## **2.
-Adding Blade Shaft Hubs (25 minutes)**

-I added shaft hubs for the blade on both sides of the frame.
-I did this using sketches and extrusions.
+**2. Adding Blade Shaft Hubs:** I added shaft hubs for the blade on both sides of the frame, using sketches and extrusions.

 <img width="1366" height="733" alt="image" src="https://github.com/user-attachments/assets/3c36afb8-7c36-4676-8624-a2f97ba78251" />

 <img width="1366" height="733" alt="image" src="https://github.com/user-attachments/assets/c67fd0fb-0f01-4ad3-b40a-88a5145f07e7" />

-/## **3.
-Adding Joints for the Frame Stand (48 minutes)**

-I wanted the structure to be rigid and firm, supported by its own structure.
-For that, I made the Lower Frame connect the Upper Frame, and the Upper Frame connect the lowermost part, the Frame stand.
-I added a hole so that the whole Frame Stand can go inside the Upper Frame hole.
+**3. Adding Joints for the Frame Stand:** I wanted the structure to be rigid and firm, supported by its own parts.
+For that, I made the Lower Frame connect to the Upper Frame, and the Upper Frame connect to the lowermost part, the Frame Stand.
+I added a hole so the whole Frame Stand could fit inside the Upper Frame hole.

 <img width="1366" height="733" alt="image" src="https://github.com/user-attachments/assets/c81aea7b-4a62-4419-805d-93c9831bcbc3" />

 <img width="1366" height="733" alt="image" src="https://github.com/user-attachments/assets/d250d7e4-d2ac-4c49-b5d8-9858b50bde7e" />

-/## **4.
-Adding the Fasteners (34 minutes)**

-I had already made the holes, now I added the fasteners that will make the struture stronger.
-I am not using any standard screw as I don't want to use washers, or else the metal may bite into the 3D printed frame, if overtightened.
-This also ensured that the whole system is connected through only two fasteners.
-I also added threads to the screws.
+**4. Adding the Fasteners:** With the holes already made, I added the fasteners that would make the structure stronger.
+I'm not using standard screws, since I don't want to use washers — the metal could bite into the 3D-printed frame if overtightened.
+This also ensured the whole system stayed connected through just two fasteners.
+I added threads to the screws as well.

 <img width="1366" height="733" alt="image" src="https://github.com/user-attachments/assets/02252df4-f016-4e2c-8fff-44aba3b5c929" />

 <img width="1366" height="733" alt="image" src="https://github.com/user-attachments/assets/f967f12e-dd62-4539-af10-343c59c50d62" />

-/## **5.
-Integrating the Blade in the Assembly.
-(15 minutes)**

-Most of the Structure was completed.
-Now it was the time to integrate the Blade into the assembly.
-I added a new axle shaft with proper clearence.
-Then I added motions to the model at last.
+**5. Integrating the Blade in the Assembly:** Most of the structure was completed, so it was time to integrate the blade into the assembly.
+I added a new axle shaft with proper clearance, then added motion to the model at last.

 <img width="1366" height="733" alt="image" src="https://github.com/user-attachments/assets/16d0c3e2-f372-403a-af46-38f572bd24a8" />

 <img width="1366" height="733" alt="image" src="https://github.com/user-attachments/assets/efa162f1-c8ac-4948-b166-1461421579d6" />

-My project's mechanical and structural part is mostly done.
-What now remains is to make the thing actually function by integrating proper electronics.
-This is where the real transformation happens—from a rotating structure to a working energy system.
+My project's mechanical and structural parts are mostly done.
+What remains is to make the thing actually function by integrating proper electronics — the real transformation from a rotating structure to a working energy system.

-/## **1.
-Researching About the AWM-750D-150W**

-After about 55 minutes of reading through articles and researching about the official [AWM-750D-150W](https://thearchimedes.com/products), I realised this:

-The 0.75 meter diameter version of the official Archimedes Wind Turbine costs absolutely $1700 minimum.
-My diameter is **0.39 m**, which is about **1.92 times smaller**.
-Additionally, I am using custom built parts with no factory or mass production setup, so $700 to $900 is the absolute minimum and sane range.
-But I am targeting maximum $100 for this project.

-Their product gives about 10 W of energy in 5 m/s wind.
-With my smaller blade, this output drops significantly at 5 m/s wind.
+**1. Researching About the AWM-750D-150W:** After reading through articles and researching the official [AWM-750D-150W](https://thearchimedes.com/products), I realised this: the 0.75 m diameter version of the official Archimedes wind turbine costs at least $1700.
+My diameter is 0.39 m, about 1.92 times smaller, and since I'm using custom-built parts with no factory or mass-production setup, $700–$900 is the realistic minimum — though I'm targeting a maximum of $100 for this project.
+Their product gives about 10 W of energy in 5 m/s wind; with my smaller blade, this output drops significantly at the same wind speed.

 <img width="992" height="866" alt="image" src="https://github.com/user-attachments/assets/0a244534-7339-4b6b-9295-f3cc152cc1c2" />

-/## **2.
-Calculating Sweep Area of the Blade (32 minutes)**

-Before jumping into electronics, I needed to understand what kind of power I can even expect from this little turbine.
-The sweep area of the blade determines how much wind energy is being captured.

-After correcting the dimensions, the **blade diameter is 390 mm (0.39 m)**:
+**2. Calculating Sweep Area of the Blade:** Before jumping into electronics, I needed to understand what kind of power I could even expect from this little turbine.
+The sweep area of the blade determines how much wind energy is captured.
+After correcting the dimensions, the blade diameter is 390 mm (0.39 m):

-* Radius = 0.195 m
+- Radius = 0.195 m
-* Sweep Area ≈ π × (0.195)² ≈ **0.119 m²**
+- Sweep Area ≈ π × (0.195)² ≈ 0.119 m²

 Since my design is based on a tri-blade Archimedean spiral, I calculated the effective area of one blade and then considered all three combined.
-This gave me a rough idea of the energy scale I am dealing with, and it became clear early on that this is a low-power system, where efficiency matters more than anything else.
+This gave me a rough idea of the energy scale I'm dealing with, and made it clear early on that this is a low-power system, where efficiency matters more than anything else.

-/## **3.
-Finding the Appropriate Motor (42 minutes)**

-I already had some **NEMA 17** stepper motors, so I started there.
-First, I tested whether they were functional, and thankfully, they were.
-However, once I tried to reason it out, I realised something important—the turbine simply wouldn’t be able to generate enough torque at low wind speeds to rotate a stepper motor effectively.
+**3. Finding the Appropriate Motor:** I already had some NEMA 17 stepper motors, so I started there.
+First I tested whether they were functional, and thankfully they were.
+However, once I reasoned it through, I realised something important — the turbine simply wouldn't be able to generate enough torque at low wind speeds to rotate a stepper motor effectively.

-That was a turning point (because I had literally 4 NEMA 17 motors in perfect condition!).
-The system is not brute-force driven, instead it depends on subtle motion.
-So I dropped the stepper motor idea (unfortunately) and shifted towards brushless DC motors, which are far better suited for low-resistance rotation and energy generation in such conditions.
+That was a turning point (because I had literally four NEMA 17 motors in perfect condition!).
+The system isn't brute-force driven; it depends on subtle motion.
+So I dropped the stepper motor idea (unfortunately) and shifted toward brushless DC motors, which are far better suited for low-resistance rotation and energy generation in these conditions.

-After exploring options, I selected the **[DYS D3536-9 910 KV BLDC Motor](https://robu.in/product/dys-d3536-9-910-kv-bldc-motor/)**, mainly because of its larger stator size, better torque characteristics, and overall efficiency at lower RPM ranges.
+After exploring options, I selected the [DYS D3536-9 910 KV BLDC Motor](https://robu.in/product/dys-d3536-9-910-kv-bldc-motor/), mainly for its larger stator size, better torque characteristics, and overall efficiency at lower RPM ranges.
 By the way, I thought the NEMA 17 would look cool, but this looks cooler.

 <img width="1366" height="733" alt="image" src="https://github.com/user-attachments/assets/b75fcff1-da04-4b66-bbab-20cb8889ab72" />

-/## **4.
-Finding the Appropriate Rectifier (25 minutes)**

-The motor generates 3-phase AC (kind of like any other BLDC motor out there), which is not directly usable.
+**4. Finding the Appropriate Rectifier:** The motor generates 3-phase AC (like any other BLDC motor), which isn't directly usable.
 I needed a way to convert that into DC.

-That’s where the rectifier comes in.
-After looking at different options, I decided to go with the **[ATORSE 3-Phase Bridge Rectifier](https://amzn.in/d/01Bq0PjP)**.
+That's where the rectifier comes in.
+After looking at different options, I decided to go with the [ATORSE 3-Phase Bridge Rectifier](https://amzn.in/d/01Bq0PjP).
 It simplifies the process significantly and avoids the complexity of building a custom diode bridge.

 <img width="1366" height="733" alt="image" src="https://github.com/user-attachments/assets/5cc7c79c-22fb-4c53-9e81-932a3dc7a865" />

-/## **5.
-Finding the Appropriate Capacitor (18 minutes)**

-Once the AC is converted to DC, the output is still not stable—it fluctuates with wind speed.
+**5. Finding the Appropriate Capacitor:** Once the AC is converted to DC, the output is still not stable — it fluctuates with wind speed.
 To smooth this out, I added capacitors.

-I chose **[2 × 1000µF, 25V electrolytic capacitors](https://robu.in/product/1000uf-25v-electrolytic-capacitor-dip-pack-of-5/?gad_source=1&amp;gad_campaignid=17427802703&amp;gbraid=0AAAAADvLFWdoU8ETCY7L4Jk7JtQiLVYpi&amp;gclid=Cj0KCQjwmunNBhDbARIsAOndKpn8g1YaEd46AuHutQtw_pX00QtMXT71daDhztqtxJNMG3HaxQKSYS8aAi7DEALw_wcB)**, connected in parallel.
+I chose [2 × 1000µF, 25V electrolytic capacitors](https://robu.in/product/1000uf-25v-electrolytic-capacitor-dip-pack-of-5/), connected in parallel.
 This effectively increases the total capacitance and helps stabilize the voltage before it goes into the next stage.
 This step is subtle but critical, because unstable input can completely break downstream electronics.

 <img width="1366" height="733" alt="image" src="https://github.com/user-attachments/assets/af0d2da8-17c5-41c4-8cd1-e6e29cf5e19d" />

-/## **6.
-Finding the Appropriate Boost Converter (20 minutes)**

-At this point, I had DC—but it was too low to be useful.
-The voltage coming from the turbine is often less than 1V, which is not enough for charging or powering anything.
+**6. Finding the Appropriate Boost Converter:** At this point, I had DC — but it was too low to be useful.
+The voltage coming from the turbine is often less than 1V, not enough for charging or powering anything.

-So I introduced a boost converter.
-I selected the **[XL6009 DC-DC Boost Converter](https://robu.in/product/xl6009-dc-dc-step-up-converter-performance-ultra-lm2577-booster-circuit-board/)**, which can step up low input voltages to a stable output, typically around 5V.
+So I introduced a boost converter, selecting the [XL6009 DC-DC Boost Converter](https://robu.in/product/xl6009-dc-dc-step-up-converter-performance-ultra-lm2577-booster-circuit-board/), which can step up low input voltages to a stable output, typically around 5V.

 <img width="1366" height="733" alt="image" src="https://github.com/user-attachments/assets/ea43bead-e397-442b-ba3e-fafc47e0e413" />

-/## **7.
-Finding the Appropriate Charging Module (12 minutes)**

-Now that I have usable voltage, I needed a safe way to store it.
+**7. Finding the Appropriate Charging Module:** Now that I had usable voltage, I needed a safe way to store it.
 Directly connecting a battery is dangerous and inefficient.

-So I used the **[TP4056 Charging Module](https://robu.in/product/tp4056-1a-li-ion-lithium-battery-charging-module-with-current-protection-type-c/?gad_source=1&amp;gad_campaignid=21296336107&amp;gbraid=0AAAAADvLFWfIVKpodbBiwwStvgjfAd9AA&amp;gclid=Cj0KCQjwmunNBhDbARIsAOndKpkr0DUxdLOvePmfRXMjHUz1TEuaEtSA7X1qSXegPcqnVKEs85l3oL8aAhxaEALw_wcB)**, which is designed specifically for charging lithium-ion cells.
+So I used the [TP4056 Charging Module](https://robu.in/product/tp4056-1a-li-ion-lithium-battery-charging-module-with-current-protection-type-c/), which is designed specifically for charging lithium-ion cells.
 It regulates both current and voltage, ensuring safe and controlled charging.

 <img width="1366" height="733" alt="image" src="https://github.com/user-attachments/assets/33ec4fd8-8300-40d4-85f5-578e5a357dd5" />

-/## **8.
-Finding the Appropriate Battery (5 minutes)**

-Finally, I needed a way to store the generated energy.
-I decided to use a standard **18650 lithium-ion battery**, since it is compact, efficient, and works perfectly with the TP4056 module.
+**8. Finding the Appropriate Battery:** Finally, I needed a way to store the generated energy.
+I decided to use a standard 18650 lithium-ion battery, since it's compact, efficient, and works perfectly with the TP4056 module.

 This completes the energy chain: from wind to stored electrical energy.

-## **Final Component Summary**
+**Final Component Summary**

 | Name                         | Purpose                    | Cost (USD) | Qty | Total (USD) |
 | ---------------------------- | -------------------------- | ---------- | --- | ----------- |